diseraluca/diseraluca.github.io/_posts/2018-08-05-case-study-one-delta-mush-part-three.md

 If you're like me, we are finally at the fun part of this case study.
 I suggest that you try working on the previous version of the code ( or better yet a version of your own ) and try all of those things yourself.
 They're beatiful to look at but the real fun lies in looking at the code and thinking about the **what**, **how** and **where**.

-There are many other things I'd like to try, especially things I'm recently studying like **loop unrolling**, **loop blocking** or making the number of neighbour iterations fixes ( approximating the result ).
+There are many other things I'd like to try, especially things I'm recently studying like **loop unrolling**, **loop blocking** or making the number of neighbour iterations fixed ( approximating the result ).
 There are things to clean, I think I have left some containers usages and some dirty code here and there.
 I will work and try them eventually.
+Some of those things will just go away with us restructuring the code.

-I may do another post on them next time but we are probably just jumping on the intrinsincs train with **AVX** and vectorising our code next time.
+I may do another post on them next time but we are probably just jumping on the intrinsics train with **AVX** and vectorising our code next time.

 See you next time!